rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 This guide is meant to help document how rustc – the Rust compiler – works, as well as to help new contributors get involved in rustc development.
-It is not meant to replace code documentation – each chapter gives only high-level details, the kinds of things that (ideally) don't change frequently.

-There are three parts to this guide.
-Part 1 contains information that should be useful no matter how you are contributing.
-Part 2 contains information about how the compiler works.
-Finally, there are some appendices at the end with useful reference information.
+There are six parts to this guide:

+1. [Contributing][p1]: Contains information that should be useful no matter how you are contributing, such as procedures for contribution, building the compiler, etc.
+2. [High-level Compiler Architecture][p2]: Discusses the high-level architecture of the compiler, especially the query system.
+3. [The Compiler Frontend][p3]: Discusses the compiler frontend and internal representations.
+4. [The Type System][p4]: Discusses the type system.
+5. [The Compiler Backend][p5]: Discusses the compiler backend, code generation, linking, and debug info.
+6. [Appendices][app] at the end with useful reference information.
+There are a few of these with different information, inluding a glossary.

+[p1]: ./part-1-intro.md
+[p2]: ./part-2-intro.md
+[p3]: ./part-3-intro.md
+[p4]: ./part-4-intro.md
+[p5]: ./part-5-intro.md
+[app]: ./appendix/background.md

 The guide itself is of course open-source as well, and the sources can be found at the [GitHub repository].
 If you find any mistakes in the